FNNDSC/fnndsc/js/chrisStoreAPI/README.md

   });

-// retrieve in a list a subset of the plugins in the store created by a specific user let searchParams = { owner_username: 'cubeadmin', limit: 10, offset:10 };
+// fetch in a list a subset of the plugins in the store created by a specific user let searchParams = { owner_username: 'cubeadmin', limit: 10, offset:10 };
 resp = client.getPlugins(searchParams);
 resp